pierrevano/whatson-api/README.md

 By default, when no query parameters are added (or when all are used), the results are sorted according to the following criteria:

-1. Sort by Popularity: The items are first sorted by their calculated average popularity, with higher popularity values appearing first.
+1. Sort by Popularity: The items are first sorted by their calculated average popularity rank, with lower rank values (more popular) appearing first.
 2. Sort by Ratings: Among items with the same popularity, sorting is then based on their average ratings, with higher ratings appearing first.
 3. Sort by Title: If items have the same popularity and ratings, they are further sorted alphabetically by their title in ascending order.